astrojoeg/recipea/README.md

 # Welcome to recipea!
 The pea-sized Python package for your kitchen.

-This repositoty will help you figure out what you can cook.
+This repository will help you figure out what you can cook.
 To install recipea please run:
  `pip install recipea==0.1`

  Once installed, proceed by initializing the `recipea` suite: